eccenca/cmem-plugin-reason/README.md

 ### Validate OWL2 profiles

-Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full).
-The valid profiles are added to the output Markdown file and the ontology is annotated in the output graph.
-The plugin outputs the profiles with path "profile", and the ontology IRI with path "ontology".
+Validate the input ontology against OWL profiles (DL, EL, QL, RL, and Full) and annotate the result graph.

+### Output entities

+Output entities.
+The plugin outputs the explanation as text in Markdown format on the path "markdown", the ontology IRI on the path "ontology_graph_iri", and, if enabled, the valid OWL2 profiles on the path "valid_profiles

 ### Maximum RAM Percentage